 This plan is a little different than most traditional intermittent fasting schedules.
 Instead of completely abstaining from food during any set fasting window, you instead just dramatically limit your calories during a period of time.
 Specifically, you eat normally for 5 days of the week.
 On the other two days (your choice), women limit their calories to 500 for the day, and men stay below 600 calories per day.

 Pro: You never have to face a time period where you’re not allowed to eat anything.
-This is a great plan to ease your way into the concept of fasting, without diving in all the way.
+This is a great plan to ease your way into the concept of fasting, without diving all the way into a fasting period.

 Con: You do have to be pretty precise about counting calories twice a week, which can be a pain.
 That means you need to look up the caloric content of everything you’re eating, measure out your portion sizes, and keep track throughout the day.

 Who it’s for: People who enjoy the process of counting and tracking calories.
 (We know you’re out there!)
 This is also a great fasting plan for anyone who is daunted by the prospect of having to face hunger pangs while fasting, because you never actually have to go without food on this plan.

 Tim Ferris has developed a three-day fasting protocol that is meant to accelerate your transition into ketosis, also known as fat-burning mode.
 Here’s what it looks like:

 Stop eating by 6pm on Thursday.
 On Friday morning, go for a 3-4 hour walk while drinking lots of water.
 This should use up your body’s remaining glycogen stores, which will then transition you into ketosis.
 You don’t eat anything all day Friday and Saturday, but Tim does recommend supplementing with MCT oil or other ketone sources.
 You continue your fast into the daytime on Sunday and then break your fast with dinner on Sunday evening, right around 6pm.
 Tim’s protocol recommends doing this kind of 3-day fast once a month.